Liscannor: History

 Liscannor probably takes its name from an old fort that was located here.
 Lis meaning 'fort' and Cannor a corruption of the name "Connor".

 The area around Liscannor was part of the Barony of Corcomroe, controlled by the O'Connor family.

 At least 30 ships of the Spanish Armada, sent to invade England in the summer of 1588, were lost along the coast of Ireland, mainly along the western seaboard.
 The oar-powered galleass Zuñiga was damaged, and anchored off-shore of Liscannor.
 The ship came under surveillance by the High Sheriff of Clare and by crown forces, and those Spanish sailors who had come ashore had to withdraw to their ship.
 One captive was taken and sent for interrogation.
 The Zuñiga escaped the coast with favorable winds, and later reached Le Havre.

 The village of Liscannor is of late 18th century origin.
 According to an 1814 survey there were nearly 200 houses in it at the time, and about ten of them had flag roofs.
 40 houses were used by fishermen.

-While there was once a Gaeltacht (Irish-spealing area) around the Liscannor area, by 1956 the loss of native speakers meant that it could no longer be considered a Gaeltacht area.
+Whilst there was once a Gaeltacht (Irish-speaking area) around Liscannor, by 1956 the loss of native speakers meant that it could no longer be considered as such.